the-james-burton/testing-workshop-junit5/README.md

 Let's take a quick look at JUnit 5 dynamic tests.
 You can learn about this feature in the [Guide to Dynamic Tests in Junit 5](https://www.baeldung.com/junit5-dynamic-tests).
 In a nutshell, dynamic tests are created by your code and are only really limited by your imagination!
 In practice, there are few compelling reasons to use a dynamic test.
 Try searching your company repo for usages and see what you find.
 They can find use in permutation and combination testing such as that found within the [Chronicle Test Framework](https://github.com/OpenHFT/Chronicle-Test-Framework).

 In the **GraphUtilsTest** class, implement the **shouldAlwaysCalculateRoute()** so that it asserts a route is found between two randomly chosen nodes at least ten times.
+You can use the existing sample graph.
 You will need to change the return type and add the required annotation.

-UI tests

-Testing base class methods with base test class
-1. Show BaseUITest and how it tests BaseUI and defines the contract

-ArgumentCaptor
+## Exercise 11 : Making Systems Testable

+We've spent some time looking at cool testing features, but what are some of the techniques that help make our systems easily testable?
+In this project we are not using a dependency injection framework such as Spring, but that doesn't prevent us from using the same techniques.
+When we want to run the system, it must at some point create actual real instances of the services and also of the UI.

+To achieve this, there is a class **RailwaySystem** that pulls together all the services into one.
+It also offers the ability to **initialize()** the system with real service instances and **bootstrap()** the system with live data.
+This is a lombok @Data class so the services being used can be injected with mocks.
+The actual behaviour is then easy to test, since the class doesn't really do very much.

+Go ahead and implement the test stubs seen in **RailwaySystemTest**.
+Note that you may need to partially mock the class to prevent it running the **bootstrap()** method when testing **initialize()**.
+This is more practice :)

+## Exercise xx : Using base classes in tests

+As you have seen, the fantasy railway system contains a simple text based UI so a user can perform actions on the services.
+This UI is object-oriented and has an abstract base class **BaseUI** which all UI classes extend.
+There is an abstract method in the base class **displayMenu()** which the subclasses need to implement.
+The BaseUI class also provides an instance of **RailwaySystem** (a class which pulls together all service classes into one) and a PrintStream which tells the UI where to send its output to.

-	1. Write AccountUITest - use verify,
+ArgumentCaptor Write AccountUITest - use verify,

 Testing main classes